Panther Residency, STAGES

 STAGES with Hanna Besenhard

-STAGES mit Patrick Winkler
+STAGES with Patrick Winkler

 STAGES Patrick Winkler

-Installation view, HALLE FÜR KUNST Steiermark
+Installation view, HALLE FÜR KUNST Steiermark, Graz

 Courtesy: the artist